 - Drive your vehicle regularly.
-Leaving a car stationary for an extended amount of time affects your batteries charge.
+Leaving a car stationary for an extended amount of time affects your battery’s charge.

 - Avoid frequent, short drives.
 Starting the car continuously can be taxing on the battery.
-Group several short errands into one longer car trip to avoid this.
+Group several short errands into one long car trip to avoid this.